-How to Stop Your Partner Snoring
+How to Stop Someone Snoring

 8 min read

-To work out which kind of snorer you or your partner are, and consequently the solutions, try the following tests.
+To work out which kind of snorer you or your partner are, and consequently, the solutions, try the following tests.
 If none of the tests seems to work, you’re likely to be a palatal flutterer.
-If you can answer yes to more than one, you’re likely to be a multifactorial snorer.
+If you can answer yes to more than one, you’re likely to be a multifactorial snorer:

 The nose test – Look in a mirror.
 Press the side of one nostril to close it.
 With your mouth closed, breathe in through the other nostril.
 Does the nostril collapse?
 Also, with your mouth closed, try breathing in through your nose.
 Can you breathe easily?
 If breathing is difficult or the nostril collapses, you are likely a nose snorer.